What is AutoPilot?

 Option 3: Adding or Removing Campaigns from a Budget

-1. At any time, you can add or remove campaigns to an existing Budget by selecting the "Add & Remove Campaigns" button.
+1. You can add or remove campaigns to an existing budget at any time by selecting the "Add & Remove Campaigns" button.

 2. Select the campaigns you want to add to or remove from your Budget and click "Submit Changes."

-- To add campaigns to a Budget, select the account and campaigns you would like to add from the right-hand "All Accounts" area.
+- To add campaigns to a Budget, select the account and campaigns you want to add from the right-hand "All Accounts" area.
 Hover over the campaign name and hit the + button when it appears to add the campaign.

 - To remove campaigns from a Budget, hover over the campaign name in the "Added Campaigns" area.
 Hit the - button when it appears to remove the campaign.

 3. After adding a new campaign or campaigns to a Budget (with AutoPilot enabled), you will be prompted to select if you'd like AutoPilot enabled.
 You will only be prompted to select if you want AutoPilot enabled for the most recent campaigns you added to the Budget.

 4. Select the campaigns you want AutoPilot enabled for and select "Save."

 How Do I Know if AutoPilot is Enabled?